wyleyr/hankel1867tr/03-I-Exposition.md

 anschliessen.
 </p>
 <p lang="en">
-But further: one can apply operations to spatial objects (points, segments, surfaces and solids) which correspond to those of common arithmetic, and which couple themselves in a surprising way to the natural laws of spatial transformations and motions.
+But further: one can also apply operations to spatial objects (points, segments, surfaces and solids) which correspond to those of common arithmetic, and which couple themselves in a surprising way to the natural laws of spatial transformations and motions.